chombo-discharge/discharge-parametric-studies/Docs/source/Installation/CLI.rst

    positional arguments:
      command
-       run                   Configure and submit a parametric study. ls                    List runs and parameter settings in a study directory. status                Query SLURM and print a live status table for every run in one or more study directories.
-       analyze-time-series   Extract, smooth, differentiate, and filter time-series data from a plasma log.
+       run                      Configure and submit a parametric study. ls                       List runs and parameter settings in a study directory. slurm-status             Show Slurm job status for one or more study directories. postprocess              Run all post-processing scripts on a study directory. plasma-status            Show per-run plasma simulation status from plasma_event_log.csv. list-results             List all post-processed result files in a study directory. analyze-time-series      Extract, smooth, differentiate, and filter time-series data from a plasma log. extract-inception-voltages
-       extract-inception-voltages
-                             Extract inception voltages from a pdiv_database and write NetCDF/CSV.
-       gather-plasma-event-logs
-                             Gather plasma event logs from a database and write a CSV summary.
-       plot-delta-e-rel      Batch-plot Delta E(rel) vs time for every run in a plasma database.
+                                Extract inception voltages from a pdiv_database and write NetCDF/CSV. gather-plasma-event-logs Gather plasma event logs from a database and write a CSV summary. plot-delta-e-rel         Batch-plot ΔE(rel) vs time for every run in a plasma database. plot-delta-e             Plot peak ΔE(rel) and/or ΔE(max) vs voltage for a run_* database.

    options:
      -h, --help            show this help message and exit